 • revisiting arrangements where employers pay cash in lieu of DC contributions for employees who would otherwise be impacted by the LTA or AA;

 • looking at any pension and life assurance arrangements that were set up to deal with LTA matters and whether, and if so how, these might need to change.
-For example, certain employers provide life assurance benefits under an excepted group life scheme as benefits provided in this way are outside of the LTA regime (see our Insight) – an employer may decide to revisit such arrangements going forward.
+For example, certain employers provide life assurance benefits under an excepted group life scheme as benefits provided in this way are outside of the LTA regime (see our insight) – an employer may decide to revisit such arrangements going forward.

 There are clearly many things from the Budget for schemes to think about.